Are You Emotionally Abusing Yourself?

 1. Mindfully notice any self-critical thoughts that you are having.

-The first step is to simply start noticing (without judgement) any self-critical thoughts that you are having.
+The first step is to simply start noticing (without judgment) any self-critical thoughts that you are having.
 Try not to beat yourself up for having these thoughts.
 Instead, practice mindfulness and making space for any thoughts or emotions as they arise.
 Emotions and thoughts are not "right" or "wrong"; they simply exist.
 While some thinking patterns may be "unhelpful," you can learn to change your relationship with those thoughts so that they have less power over you.

 2. Acknowledge that you are not alone in what you are experiencing.